aparna-gopalakrishnan/cucumber-webdriverio/README.md

 Pre-requisites
 1. NodeJS must be installed on the machine ( I have tested on node 6 & 8)
-2. GIT must be installed on the machine
+2. GIT must be installed on the machine (for Windows)

 Set up guilde
 1. Clone/download the project